sait-lab/devops/ssh.md

 ### What is Telent

 **Telnet** (short for "teletype network")  is a network protocol that allows a user to remotely access and control another computer over the Internet or local area network (LAN).
-It enables a user to establish a connection to a remote system and perform tasks as if they were sitting in front of that computer.
+It enables a user to establish a connection to a remote system and perform tasks as if they were sitting in front of that remote server.

  ![telnet_diag](./ssh.assets/telnet_diag.gif)